eric-pierce/freshapi/README.md

 A FreshRSS / Google Reader API Plugin for Tiny-Tiny RSS

 ## Background
-Tiny-Tiny RSS is one of the most featureful and customizable self-hostable RSS Reader server implementations, but historically has had limited compatibility with third party RSS readers, which were only available through:
+Tiny-Tiny RSS is one of the best and most customizable self-hostable RSS Readers, but has limited compatibility with third party RSS readers, which were only available through:
 1. [The Official API](https://tt-rss.org/ApiReference/)
 2. [The Fever API Plugin](https://github.com/DigitalDJ/tinytinyrss-fever-plugin)

-While many mobile applications support either of these protocols, many do not.
-FreshAPI's goal is to be the bridge between Tiny-Tiny RSS and these fantastic mobile applications, while offering more functionality than either of the historically supported protocols.
+While many mobile applications support one of these protocols, many do not.
+FreshAPI implements the FreshRSS / Google Reader API to allow Tiny-Tiny RSS to be used with more third party apps, and with more features.

 | Feature  | Fever API | Official API | FreshAPI | FreshAPI Comments |
 | :---: | :---: | :---: | :---: | :---: |